DavidCEllis/ducktools-jsonkit/README.md

 # json_defaults.py #

-Default functions and default function generators to make `json` serialization with the python standard library easier.
+Default functions and default function generators to make JSON serialization with the python standard library easier.

 ## Motivation ##